Harry Allen (trans man): Employment

 Allen worked many kinds of jobs, such as waiter, hotel clerk, bartender, bouncer, shiphand, and cowhand.
 He was an aspiring prize fighter and a skilled boxer.
 Whenever the police made attempts to arrest Allen, he would fight back and officers had to wrestle him into handcuffs.
 Sometimes he used street-fighting tactics such as biting officers' hands and throwing rocks.

 Personal life

 Aliases

-He received disproportionate attention in reaction to his unapologetic rejection of a female gender assignment and refusal to conform to social demands that he dress and behave according to female norms.
+Allen received disproportionate attention in reaction to his unapologetic rejection of a female gender assignment and refusal to conform to social demands that he dress and behave according to female norms.
 These titillating and exploitative stories — "great police blotter copy" — consistently referred to him with she/her pronouns and used his dead name, which is recorded in many of the news stories about him at the time alongside his chosen name, even while also reporting that Allen did take offense at this, and was outspoken in his insistence that he not be, in modern terms, misgendered.
-His name had been Harry Livingston from around 1900 until 1911, and then Harry Allen after, but is known on at least one occasion to have used the name George Allen.
-It is reported that Harry's mother used his chosen name to refer to him, and asked after him by that name when calling the police station to inquire when they would release him.
+His name had been Harry Livingston from around 1900 until 1911, and then Harry Allen after, but he is known on at least one occasion to have used the name George Allen.